dmainmon/FRep-Macros/README.md

 Create unlimted quick swaps in Lords Mobile using this FRep "trace" macro example.
 This FRep "Trace" macro is a "Quick Swap" example for Lords Mobile.
 You must first install FRep from the Google Playstore to use this macro.

+Guild Gifts

+This macro will collect guild gifts automatically.
+You must be on the Guild Gifts view (the one with all the gifts to collect from monster kills).

 Shelter 12